juliasyh/bvmodelgen3/README.md

 2. Open the VScode options (Ctrl+Shift+P) and search Python.
 3. Select the one that says Python: Select Interpreter
 4. Click on Enter interpreter path
-5. Copy and paste this path: '/home/jilberto/.conda/envs/bvgen3/bin/python' and press enter.
+5. Copy and paste this path: `/home/jilberto/.conda/envs/bvgen3/bin/python` and press enter.
 6. On the bottom right you should see a text indicating the environment bvgen3 is active.
 7. Make sure to reopen any terminals to make sure the correct environment is loaded.

 ### Terminal
-1. Open your '.bashrc' file with your favorite editor.
+1. Open your `.bashrc` file with your favorite editor.
 ```
 nano ~/.bashrc
 ```